y-ken/fluent-plugin-geoip/README.md

 # fluent-plugin-geoip

-Fluentd Output plugin to adds information about geographical location of IP addresses with Maxmind GeoIP databases.
+Fluentd Output plugin to add information about geographical location of IP addresses with Maxmind GeoIP databases.

 ## Installation